iantruelewis/lab-python/README.md

 # lab-python
-Repository for ongoing experiments in Python.
+repository for ongoing experiments in python